Netflix/cachemover/README.md

   -k,--key_file_size UINT     The maximum size for each key file (in bytes).
   -d,--data_file_size UINT    The maximum size for each date file (in bytes).
   -o,--output_dir TEXT        Desired output directory path.
+  -g,--bulk_get_threshold INT Number of keys to bulk get.
+  -e,--only_expire_after_s INT
+                              Only dump keys that expire after these many seconds.

 ```